i-pi/i-pi/demos/2D-IR-Raman/README.md

 corresponds to the checkpoint file simulation.chk_2 (printed at step 40 of equilibrium dynamics).
 In total, we will run 9 chk files x 2 trajectories = 18 nonequilibrium trajectories.
 The properties of these trajectories are printed in simulation_noneqm.dip/pol_X (X is the bead number).

 noneqm-traj.py script also accepts optional parameters -i (--tfirst) and -f (--tlast) if the user wants to specify the starting and ending (included) checkpoint files (see ./noneqm-traj.py --help).
+This might be useful if the simulation cost requires us to split the simulation into chunks.

 As a sanity check, you can see that the dipole moment (e.g., of bead 0) is same at step 40 of equilibrium trajectory (line 22 of simulation.dip_0), at step 0 of the first nonequilibrium trajectory (line 2 of simulation_noneqm.dip_0), and at step 0 of the second nonequilibrium trajectory (line 24 of simulation_noneqm.dip_0).
 This is because at time zero the nonequilibrium trajectories have the same position.
 Because of the kicks, all these trajectories (and dipoles/polarizabilities) become different after the first step.

-Response function:
+**Response function**:

 noneqm-response.py uses the outputs of above calculations to evaluate R(t_1, t_2).
 In this example, the second interaction is with a dipole moment (this was determined by using a dipole gradient to perform the momentum kicks).
 We can still choose the type of spectroscopy we want to simulate by setting the operators that we wish to correlate.
 To simulate IR-IR-Raman sequence (as in ref 2), we will set dipole moment for time t_1 and polarizability for time t_2.
 Alternatively, we could also simulate Raman-IR-IR sequence by switching dipole and polarizability.